augmented-os/augmented-os/docs/architecture/components/business_store_service/interfaces/api.md

 * **Base URL Path**: `/api/business/{tenantId}/...` – All endpoints require specifying the `tenantId` in the URL path to scope the request.
 This ensures multi-tenancy context is explicit and used for internal routing and security checks.
 * **Media Types**: The API expects and returns JSON (`application/json`) for request and response bodies.
 * **Authentication**: Use JWT Bearer tokens or API keys in the `Authorization` header.
 For example: `Authorization: Bearer <token>`.
 Each request must include a valid token that corresponds to the `{tenantId}` in the URL (or a system-level token for admin operations).
-If authentication fails or the token’s tenant does not match, a `401` or `403` will be returned.
+If authentication fails or the token's tenant does not match, a `401` or `403` will be returned.
 * **Errors**: Errors follow a standard format with a JSON body like `{"error": "message", "code": "ERROR_CODE"}`.
 The HTTP status codes indicate error type (400 for bad requests, 401/403 for auth issues, 404 for not found, 409 for conflicts like version mismatch, 500 for internal errors).
 See **Error Handling** below for details.

 ## Endpoints